 Most modern project management solutions are split up into various sub-categories, such as task management, milestone planning, Kanban boards, time tracking, monitoring and more.

-JIRA is the best-selling software development tool from Atlassian.
-Used by a lot of tech- and software teams it offers project planning and -tracking features.
+Jira is the best-selling software development tool from Atlassian.
+Used by a lot of tech teams it offers project planning and issue tracking features.

 The basics of Trello